johnny353535/yoi/docs/_pages/elements/pagination.md

 # Pagination

-Use this element to render a pagination with page links and browse buttons.
+<p class="intro">Use this element to render a pagination with page links and browse buttons.</p>

 | Styles         | [pagination.less]({{ pathToSourceFile }}assets/less/elements/pagination.less) |
 | Base CSS-Class | `.pagination`                                                                 |